-Each year, entrepreneurs come to campus to share lessons and success stories for a weekend event, where the most promising ventures from the Thought Into Action incubator go at it in a pitch competition.
-Students, alumni, and parents are invited.
+Each year, entrepreneurs share lessons and success stories with students.
+The most promising ventures from the Thought Into Action incubator go at it in a pitch competition.

 Campus Venture Initiative

 The Campus Venture Initiative supports students who want to sell their own goods or services on campus.
 Those approved get a license to operate and market, access to a prime location in the Coop, ease with payment processing, and other resources.